-If you are looking for healthy but affordable food options or great tasting food that is sustainably grown, or just something new to add to your meal repertoire, you might want to consider the small yet mighty lentil.
-They are an incredibly versatile, nutrient rich food.
+If you are looking for healthy, affordable and sustainably grown food, or just something new to add to your meal repertoire, consider the small yet mighty lentil.
+Lentils are an incredibly versatile, nutrient-rich food.

-In my own kitchen we grow and raise a lot of the food we eat.
+In my kitchen, we grow and raise a lot of the food we eat.
 The meals we cook are delicious, hearty and loaded with nutrients.
 These meals are often really cheap as well because we cook with local, seasonal ingredients or those that we have preserved in our pantry.
-Lentils are an important staple for us.
-They provide a really inexpensive & easy to store protein.
+Lentils are an essential staple for us.
+They provide an inexpensive & easy to store protein.
 As for being versatile, it doesn’t get much better really.
-You can prepare them for: breakfast, lunch, dinner, breads and dessert.
+You can prepare them for breakfast, lunch, dinner, bread, and dessert.

 Quick lentil facts

-- You don’t need to soak them prior to cooking.
+- You don’t need to soak them before cooking.

 - They take about 20 minutes to cook.